iranianclever/sms_serial_verification/README.md

 # sms_serial_verification
 A project to products sms serial verification

+You should rename the `config.py.sample` to `config.py` and do proper changes.
+## DB
+db config are in config.py, but you also need to add this table to the database manually:

+    CREATE TABLE PROCESSED_SMS (sender CHAR(20), message VARCHAR(400), answer VARCHAR(400), date DATETIME);

 ## TODO
 - [x]  Farhad seifi https://ngrok.com
 - [x]  add db path to config.py.sample